Ivan-Lobanov-Dev/Google-Drive-interaction/README.md

 - **RAG Orchestrator**
   - **When:** After Retriever fetches relevant chunks **for content-based queries only**.
   - **Actions:**
-    - For questions requiring file content (e.g., "Summarize Project Plan.pdf"), it combines only the **chunks the user has access to** (filtered by `user_id`) into a context block and sends it to the LLM for answer generation.
+    - For questions requiring file content (e.g., "Summarize Project Plan.pdf"), it combines only the **chunks the user has access to** (filtered by `user_id`) into a context block and sends it to the AI Provider for answer generation.
     - For questions based purely on metadata (e.g., "Which of my files is the largest?", "When did I last modify files?"), the RAG step is **skipped**.
 User-specific metadata from `files_metadata` is used directly to generate the answer.
   - **Where Data is Accessed:**
     - **Content queries:** filtered chunks from `file_chunks` joined with `files_metadata` (respecting `user_id` ACLs).
     - **Metadata queries:** user-specific data from `files_metadata` (filtered by `user_id`; does not expose file content).

+- **AI Provider**
+  - **When:** After RAG Orchestrator prepares the context.
+  - **Actions:**
+    - Receives the question and context from RAG Orchestrator
+    - Uses the configured AI provider (OpenAI, Gemini, Claude, etc.) to generate answers
+    - Returns structured response with answer, confidence, sources, and reasoning
+  - **Provider Management:**
+    - **Default**: OpenAI GPT-4o-mini for questions, text-embedding-3-small for embeddings
+    - **Extensible**: Easy switching between providers via AIProvider interface
+    - **Fallback**: Automatic fallback to alternative providers if primary fails

 - **Answering & Audit Logging**